BradleyCodeU/bradleycodeu.github.io/_apcsa/101_primitive_types/IntegerOverflow/instructions.md

 ## Directions

-  Run the U01aIntegerOverflowApp, then copy and paste the Console Output into a text document.
+  Run the IntegerOverflowApp, then copy and paste the Console Output into a text document.

   Solve the problems in your text document (you can use Notability or Google Docs or whatever text editor you want).